CarsonDavis/CarsonDavis.github.io/_posts/2024-10-23-paperback_conversion.md

 Existing bookbinding tutorials tend to fall into a few camps
 - amateurs who skip over all the important details, leaving you with a shoddy end product
-- artists wing everything but make it work through sheer talent that is impossible to replicate
+- artists who wing everything but make it work through sheer talent that is impossible to replicate
 - professionals who have been doing it for 50 years and forget that not everyone has a cast iron nipping press, homemade bookbinding adhesive, and a lifetime of experience

 This guide is different.
 It will let you make a perfect book on your first try.
 It assumes that you are serious about this and are willing to buy or make a couple standard tools, but it does not expect you to spend hundreds of dollars on professional equipment.
 During every step that is possible to mess up, it will provide exact tips and instructions to avoid that mistake.